Green Groups Deliver ‘Winning Plays’ To Gov Cuomo, NYS Legislature

 2012 Green Playbook Outlines Policies for a Cleaner, Healthier & More Prosperous New York

-ALBANY, NY (01/12/2012) - Environmental Advocates of New York today released a list of 10 'winning plays' for Governor Andrew Cuomo and the New York State Legislature.
-The 2012 Green Playbook includes proposals designed to balance New York's energy needs and bolster economic development while addressing high profile environmental challenges, including hydraulic fracturing, or "fracking," for natural gas, climate-altering pollution, and the toxic contamination of our state's industrial legacy.
+ALBANY, NY (01/12/2012) – Environmental Advocates NY today released a list of 10 ‘winning plays’ for Governor Andrew Cuomo and the New York State Legislature.
+The 2012 Green Playbook includes proposals designed to balance New York’s energy needs and bolster economic development while addressing high profile environmental challenges, including hydraulic fracturing, or “fracking,” for natural gas, climate-altering pollution, and the toxic contamination of our state’s industrial legacy.

 In public statements, Governor Cuomo has noted the link between environmental policy and economic development.
 The2012 Green Playbook introduces policies that responsibly tie the two.
 For instance, restoring the Environmental Protection Fund and leveraging monies for projects such as authorizing new conservation funding mechanisms by local governments to maximize return on state investments, would not only enhance and protect New York’s land, air and water, but also create badly needed jobs and revenue.
 But shortsighted decisions, such as opening the floodgates for industrial gas drilling called fracking without assessing impacts on human health or considering related costs to communities could result in air and water contamination and costly infrastructure.

 “Dollars coming from Albany support 130 transit systems across the state.
 These dollars enable bus drivers to turn the key to their buses every morning, taking millions of people to work.
 The alternative is millions of car keys being turned, vastly increasing carbon emissions and energy consumption.
 Albany must step up support for public transit in order to protect our environment, and our economy,” said Kate Slevin, Executive Director Tri-State Transportation Campaign.